Common ragweed – Ambrosia artemisiifolia

 Western ragweed (A. psilostachya DC.)

-Differs by having a perennial nature with prolific creeping roots, densely hairy leaves and a height typically not above 4 feet.
+Differs by being perennial, with prolific creeping roots, densely hairy leaves, and a height typically not exceeding 4 feet.